MonDung41209/js.encoder/README.md

 # js.encoder
-You can use this library to encode your JavaScript code, and decode back to run.
+You can use this library to encode your JavaScript code and decode it back to run.